Representation Learning by Ranking across multiple tasks: Conclusion

-In this paper, the representation learning problem under multiple tasks is modeled as a ranking problem, and taking the ranking problem as a unified perspective, the representation learning problem under different tasks is solved by optimizing the approximate NDCG loss.
-And divided into learning tasks, we organized a large number of experiments, through the classification, retrieval, multi-label learning, regression, self-supervised learning experiments proved the superiority of the approximate NDCG loss.
-Further, under the self-supervised learning task, the training data is transformed by data augmentation method to improve the performance of the approximate NDCG loss, which proves that the approximate NDCG loss can make full use of the unsupervised data information.
+In this paper, the representation learning problem across multiple tasks is modeled as a ranking problem.
+By adopting the ranking problem as a unified perspective, we solve the representation learning problem under different tasks by optimizing a unified objective.
+We conducted extensive experiments across various learning tasks, including classification, retrieval, multi-label learning, regression, and self-supervised learning, to demonstrate the superiority of the approximate NDCG loss, thereby verifying the effectiveness and broad applicability of the representation learning by ranking framework.

+Furthermore, under the self-supervised learning task, we applied data augmentation methods to transform the training data, which improved the performance of the approximate NDCG loss.
+This demonstrates that the framework can fully utilize the information in unsupervised data.
+Representation learning by ranking offers us a unified perspective and provides deeper insights into understanding and designing representation learning methods.